IHE/ITI.MHD/input/pagecontent/ITI-67.md

 #### 2:3.67.4.1 Find Document References Request message

-This message uses the HTTP GET method parameterized query to obtain DocumentReference Resources from the Document Responder.
+This message uses the search method parameterized query to obtain DocumentReference Resources from the Document Responder.

 ##### 2:3.67.4.1.1 Trigger Events